-A third class of solution is to delegate all of the permissions management to an access proxy.
-In this scenario the user never gains direct access to the credentials being used, and instead rely on their existing account on the proxy, meaning that there is no setup cost during their scheduled rotation.
+The third class of solutions is to delegate all of the permissions management to an access proxy.
+In this scenario the user never gains direct access to the credentials being used, and instead relies on their existing account on the proxy, meaning that there is no setup cost during their scheduled rotation.

 By integrating this method of automated temporary access with your pager service you can automatically grant a new role to your users while they are on-call and then remove it when they are cycled back to their normal duties.